MarvinTeichmann/KittiBox/README.md

 1. Clone this repository: `git clone https://github.com/MarvinTeichmann/KittiBox.git`
 2. Initialize all submodules: `git submodule update --init --recursive`
+3. Run `cd submodules/utils && make` to build cython code
+4. [Optional] Download Kitti Object Detection Data
-3. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_object_image_2.zip](http://www.cvlibs.net/download.php?file=data_object_image_2.zip)
+    1. Retrieve Kitti data url here: [http://www.cvlibs.net/download.php?file=data_object_image_2.zip](http://www.cvlibs.net/download.php?file=data_object_image_2.zip)
-4. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`
+    2. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`
-5. Run `cd submodules/utils && make` to build cython code
-6. Run `cd submodules/KittiObjective2/ && make` to build the Kitti evaluation code (see [submodules/KittiObjective2/README.md](submodules/KittiObjective2/README.md) for more information)
+5. [Optional] Run `cd submodules/KittiObjective2/ && make` to build the Kitti evaluation code (see [submodules/KittiObjective2/README.md](submodules/KittiObjective2/README.md) for more information)

-I strongly recommend to exececute step 4. instead of downloading the data yourself.
-The script will also prepare the data to be in the right input format and check whether the right data is downloaded.
+Running `demo.py` does not require step 4. and step 5.
+However if you want to train your own model by running `train.py` or evaluate a model using `evaluate.py` those steps are required.
+Also note, that I strongly recommend using `download_data.py` instead of downloading the data yourself.
+The script will also extract and prepare the data.
+See [Managing Folders](README.md#managing-folders) if you want to controll where the data is stored.

 ## Tutorial